raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

 [injection]: https://en.wikipedia.org/wiki/Injective_function

 To give another example of an injection, consider the set of all canonical forms of the positive [rational] numbers.
 That is, the sent of all positive [irreducible fractions].
-To review, a positive irreducible ration is a rational number wher ethe numerator and denominator are coprime.[^coprime] `1/1`, `1/3`, and `5/3` are irreducible fractions. `4/2` is not an irreducible fraction, because four and two are both divisible by two, and thus it can be reduced to `2/1`.
+To review, a positive irreducible ration is a rational number where the numerator and denominator are coprime.[^coprime] `1/1`, `1/3`, and `5/3` are irreducible fractions. `4/2` is not an irreducible fraction, because four and two are both divisible by two, and thus it can be reduced to `2/1`.

 [^coprime]: Two numbers are coprime if their greatest common divisor is 1.